The Interview Process

 With Panel Interviews the company will have more than one person interviewing you at the same time.
 In this type of interview, it’s crucial to speak to each interviewer when answering questions and to remain relevant to each individual on the panel; this can be done by answering the question of the panelist who asked it and then adds other aspects that might be relevant to the other panelists.
 Group Interviews are used to evaluate candidates’ teamwork and general interaction with other people.
 The key in this format style is to exhibit creativity, confidence, and leadership to differentiate yourself.

 The different types of interviews are generally grouped into four categories: Screening, Behavioral, Technical, and Case.

 Screening interviews are usually conducted by a recruiter in order to determine your baseline fit with the organization and to reduce the overall volume of candidates.
-They are typically done over the phone to verify values, interest, and general suitability for the job.
-In this style of interview it’s important to keep your answers short and concise and to thoughtfully articulate why you would be a good fit for the job.
+They are typically done over the phone to verify values, interests, and general suitability for the job.
+In this style of an interview, it’s important to keep your answers short and concise and to thoughtfully articulate why you would be a good fit for the job.

 ~The Purepost Team